bluebanquise/bluebanquise/collections/file_systems/roles/nfs/README.md

     mount_options: rw,nfsvers=4.2,bg,nosuid,nodev
 ```

-A description of each parameter can be found in tables bellow.
+A description of each parameter can be found in table bellow.

 Mandatory values are: